cknips/b3form/README.md

-### Selects
+### Select fields

-Selects are rendered with the `select_input` helper and need to be called with a block which defines their options.
+Selects fields are rendered with the `select_input` helper and need to be called with a block which defines their options.
 The syntax is quiet similar to `radio_group`:

 ```haml
 = f.select_input :priority do